NicoLiberato/CarND-LaneLines-P1/README.md

 ---

-### 2. Potential shortcomings within the  current pipeline
+### 2. Potential shortcomings with the current pipeline

 Important shortcomings regards the improvement of the lanes filtering and fine tuning of the Canny and Hough algorithms for isolate the lanes in all possible weather conditions: